 OCOC operates statewide in Florida and is a private, non-profit, faith-based organization that provides adoption related services and works in partnership with the Florida Department of Children and Families and churches.
 One Church One Child also collaborates with the Community Based Care Lead Agencies and their provider agencies in recruiting and referring families interested in adopting children from Florida's Foster Care System.
 One Church One Child is currently not a licensed child placement agency.
-However, as an adoption program, One Church, One Child was initially implemented March 1988 to assist the Florida Department of Children and Families.
+However, as an adoption program, One Church One Child was initially implemented March 1988 to assist the Florida Department of Children and Families.
 The program has a proven track record and has been instrumental in finding adoptive and foster homes for children, providing awareness, support and training to families, community agencies and organizations over these past years.
-In accordance with the legislative mandated privatization of child welfare service, One Church, One Child now operates as an independent 501© 3 non-profit service provider, but does not operate as a licensed child placement agency.
+In accordance with the legislative mandated privatization of child welfare service, One Church One Child now operates as an independent 501© 3 non-profit service provider, but does not operate as a licensed child placement agency.

 In 1990, the Florida Legislature passed the One Church, One Child Corporation Act s.409.1755, F.S.
 This action placed the One Church, One Child (OCOC) program in statute and mandated that a Board of Directors be appointed by the Governor.
 Board members receive no compensation, but are entitled to receive per diem and travel provided in s.112.061.
-The 31-board members include two pastors of local churches from each of the Department of Children and Families districts with four members from the region and one member selected at-large.
+The 23 board members include pastors of local churches and other community leaders from each of the Department of Children and Families Regions and one member is selected at-large.